Do you take insurance?

 Naturopathic medicine has been around for over 100 years.
 Naturopathic medicine is not identified with any particular therapy, but with a philosophy that views health and disease as a continuum.
-The naturopathic physician believes the body has a profound ability to heal itself-under the right conditions.
+The naturopathic doctor believes the body has a profound ability to heal itself-under the right conditions.
 This is achieved by optimizing nutritional status through supplementation, dietary changes, behavioral modification and removing the irritating or causative factors.
 All of our patients' health issues are approached in this way.
 Hippocrates coined the phrase, "nature is the healer of all diseases."
-This concept underlies the principles outlined in the "Hippocratic Oath," of naturopathic physicians:
+This concept underlies the principles outlined in the "Hippocratic Oath," of naturopathic doctors:

 - First Do No Harm: Utilize methods and medicinal substances which minimize the risk of harmful side effects.
 Avoid, when possible, the harmful suppression of symptoms.
 Using the least force necessary to diagnose and treat illness.